Your home

 You can find further details regarding University parking, including a link to the application form, on the page below.

-There are also multiple council-owned car parks across the city, though parking in the city is quite expensive.
+There are also multiple council-owned car parks across York, though these can be quite expensive.
 You can find a directory of council-owned car parks on the York City Council website.
-You can find prices for each of the car parks in the individual car park pages linked at the bottom of the page.
+Prices for each of the car parks are in the individual car park pages linked at the bottom of the page.

-York also has a number of park and ride car parks outside of the city, with regular bus routes connecting the car parks and the city.
-You can park for free in a park and ride car park and would then need to purchase a bus ticket to use the park and ride bus service.
-You can find a map of the park and ride sites on the York City Council website.
+York also has a number of Park and Ride sites outside of the city, with regular bus routes connecting the car parks and the city centre.
+You can park for free at a Park and Ride site and just need to purchase a bus ticket to use the Park and Ride bus service.
+You can find a map of the sites on the York City Council website.

 Insurance